 Approved accessories may only be attached to the front passenger seat head restraint if the seat is not in use.

 Head restraints on centre rear seats

 To fold the backrest, press the detent springs on the guide sleeves to release the head restraint and push it all the way down.
-Release both catches by pressing and withdraw head restraint.
-The rear centre head restraint cannot be removed.

 Removing head restraint